Career Readiness Requires Adaptability

 What is Career Readiness

-There is an often-confusing mix of definitions, frameworks, policies and implementation strategies for career readiness.
+There is an often-confusing mix of definitions, discussion posts, frameworks, policies and implementation strategies for career readiness.
 Some viewpoints center around learning skills for a specific entry-level job, while others define career readiness as a broader understanding of workplace skills.
 Still other definitions focus on knowledge and skills for a particular industry sector such as health sciences or marketing.
 Career readiness is a convergence of all of these definitions.

 A career-ready person effectively navigates pathways that connect education and employment to achieve a fulfilling, financially-secure and successful career.
 A career is more than just a job.
 Career readiness has no defined endpoint.
 To be career ready in our ever-changing global economy requires adaptability and a commitment to lifelong learning, along with mastery of key academic, technical and workplace knowledge, skills and dispositions that vary from one career to another and change over time as a person progresses along a developmental continuum.
 Knowledge, skills and dispositions that are inter-dependent and mutually reinforcing.